-Lightroom isn’t just a tool for organization and cataloging.
-It has a wide variety of powerful tools that can transform your images into something extraordinary.
-In this tutorial we’ll show you how those tools work and reveal some easy methods to apply your edits to other photos or save them as presets.
-We’ll also cover how to create an HDR image and a panorama.
+Lightroom Classic isn’t just a tool for organization and cataloging.
+It has a variety of tools that can transform your images into something extraordinary.
+In this tutorial, we show you how those tools work and reveal some easy methods to apply your edits to other photos or save them as Lightroom presets.
+We even cover how to create an HDR image and a panorama!

 There are a lot of things to consider when converting an image to black and white.
 We’ll provide some tips for both the photography and post-production process.
 Then we’ll show you all of the options available to make the perfect black and white image.